steffenmueller4/steffenmueller4.github.io/_posts/2022-09-16-four-key-metrics.md

 ## Acknowledgements

 Huge thanks go to the entire product and development team of [HUK-Autoservice](https://www.huk-autoservice.de) as well as [foobar Agency GmbH](https://foobar.agency) for the awesome work.
-Specifically, I would like to thank Dario Segger for the tremendous work on the measurement of the [Four Key Metrics](https://www.thoughtworks.com/radar/techniques?blipid=1298) as well as building the depicted dashboards.
+Specifically, I would like to thank Dario Segger for the tremendous work on measuring the [Four Key Metrics](https://www.thoughtworks.com/radar/techniques?blipid=1298) as well as building the depicted dashboard.